information for prospective graduate students

 undergraduate research projects

 Project 1: Development and testing of an acoustic timeslotted round-trip carrier synchronization system.
-The student selected for this project will work with the graduate students in spinlab to develop the hardware and software on the TMS320C6713 DSK platform needed for realization of an acoustic proof-of-concept round-trip carrier synchronization system.
-This work will leverage the prior work by Samuel Brown and James McGinley and is expected to lead to one or more publications in signal processing and/or communications.
+The students selected for this project will work with the graduate students in spinlab to develop the hardware and software on the TMS320C6713 DSK platform needed for realization of an acoustic proof-of-concept round-trip carrier synchronization system.
+This work will leverage the prior work by spinlab undergraduate and graduate students and is expected to lead to one or more publications in signal processing and/or communications.

 other opportunities